The work you do not see.

 Live today.
 DAIM pre and post checks, second-opinion verification, and the survived-checks chip row are shipping in the app today.
 Iterative vision critique for image output is coming as wired for Elite.

-4. Governance portability via MCP and desktop
+4. Portable fingerprint via MCP and desktop

-One MCP URL plugs your DreamerOS governance into Claude Desktop, Cursor, Perplexity Desktop, and any MCP-compatible client.
+One MCP URL plugs your DreamerOS setup into Claude Desktop, Cursor, Perplexity Desktop, and any MCP-compatible client.
 The fingerprint, memory, and direction sets follow you across vendors.
 Your standards travel with you, not the other way around.

 Live today.
 The MCP gateway is live and Connect Setup ships an OS-aware guided install.
 Reach for it from Connect Setup.